kajackdfw/eeu_components/README.md

 ## Polymer Web Components for forms in MVC Views

-The purpose for this project is to provide a uniform set of web components for English Engineering Unit type form fields such as feet inches and fractions.
+The purpose for this project is to provide a uniform set of web components for English Engineering Unit type form fields such as feet inches and fractions and eliminate the duplication of validation code on front and backend, by utilizing a rest service call in some components to validate a web component field as the user types in a value.
 Each component group file is intended for one type of template, such as html or Blade, and one style library such as Bootstrap , or Iron Elements.

+## Groups / Component Files
+ 1. eeu_html_bootstrap.html ( generic html with Bootstrap css )
+ 2. eeu_blade_bootstrap.html ( Laravel Compatible )
+ 3. eeu_html_iron.html ( may be changed to Paper Elements )

 ## Project Status
  New, Google samples working, eeu-input-dec-fifrac working